apache/brooklyn-server/utils/common/src/main/java/org/apache/brooklyn/util/yorml/sketch.md

 ### TODO

-* explicit-field aliases
+* Config/data keys
-* no-others / suppression (including fixing this doc)
+* maps and lists, with generics
 * complex syntax, type as key, etc
-* maps and lists, with generics

 * defining serializers and linking to brooklyn